xius666/yfinance/mkdocs/docs/test_doc/test-plan.md

 - test if the returned splits dataframe is empty
 - test if the dataframe returned matches with expected dataframe
 - test if the date and time dataframe returned matches expected dataframe
-- test if the empty data and time dataframe reutrned matched expected dataframe
+- test if the empty data and time dataframe reuturned matched expected dataframe

 ```